Dante-Broggi/swift-evolution/0000-template.md

 This proposal adds `Iterable` to take over `Sequence`'s role as the "Syntax implementation" protocol for for-in loops, because `Sequence` has a name that implies that it guarantees more behavior than it does.

+`Iterable`, in particular, will have no use on its own in generic programming, without a more constrained protocol, but being solely a "bag of syntax" means non-stdlib protocols can inherit form it to get `for-in` syntax without any undesired semantic requirements or implications.

 `Collection` and `MutableCollection` both also have unordered counterparts, from which as much order-agnostic API is extracted.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://lists.swift.org/pipermail/swift-evolution/)